 Youth Mental Health First Aid is designed to help you and/or your organization learn the signs, symptoms, and risk factors for mental illnesses and addiction.

-Register your organization or group for this free training:
+Register your organization or group for this free training.
+Updated information coming soon.

 As the saying goes, "it takes a village to raise a child," and protecting them is no different.
 Denver Human Services is partnering with community organizations throughout the Mile High City to bring positive, educational events to children families throughout April.
-See the fact sheet below for a list of Denver events in your communities that will be held in support of Child Abuse Prevention month:
+Check back soon for a list of events in your community that will be held in support of Child Abuse Prevention month.

 Learn more about child abuse prevention and get ideas on how you can make a difference in a child or family's life by calling 1-800-Children (244-5373)